rocicorp/reflect-yjs/README.md

 # `@rocicorp/reflect-yjs`

-## Overview
+## Yjs for Reflect apps.

-`@rocicorp/reflect-yjs` is a repository designed to demonstrate the integration of Yjs with Reflect.
-It provides a Reflect Yjs provider and implements awareness functionality.
+This library enables syncing of Yjs documents via Reflect, for use in text editing.
 This repository includes examples for integrating Yjs with various editors like CodeMirror, Monaco and tiptap.

 ## Features